 - Liquid feed: this type of feed is diluted in water and feeds your plants as you water them.
 It is quick acting but doesn’t last that long.
 It needs to be used once or twice a week as it gets washed out of the compost easily.
 Popular examples of this feed include: Miracle-Gro, Phostrogen and Tomorite.

 - Granular feed: This type of feed is applied to the surface of the soil or the compost.
 It gradually dissolves each time the plant is watered.
 The most popular example of this type of feed is Growmore.

 - Slow release feed: sometimes referred to as controlled release feed, it is either mixed into compost before planting or applied to the surface of the compost.
 The feed is contained within pellets that gradually release it over time.
 It will feed your plants for up to 6 to 8 months.

 - Ericaceous feed: like ericaceous compost this feed is specifically for acid-loving plants.
 It is usually available as a liquid feed or a slow release feed.

 Before choosing the right products for you, it is important know what types of plants that you want to use.
 Plants can roughly be broken down into the following groups:

-Bedding Plants and Annuals: these plants provide lots of colour but are usually replaced 2 or 3 times a year.
+These plants provide lots of colour but are usually replaced 2 or 3 times a year.
 Popular plants in this group include: Pansies, Primroses, Violas, Petunias, Lobelia, Geraniums, Begonias and Sweet Peas.